Byron/dua-cli/README.md

 ### Limitations

+* There are plenty of examples in `tests/fixtures` which don't render correctly in interactive mode.
+  This can be due to graphemes not interpreted correctly.
+With Chinese characters for instance, column sizes are not correctly computed, leading to certain columns not being shown.
+  In other cases, the terminal gets things wrong - I use alacritty, and with certain characaters it performs worse than, say iTerm3.
+  See https://github.com/minimaxir/big-list-of-naughty-strings/blob/master/blns.txt for the source.
 * One cannot abort the filesystem traversal
  * as we are in raw terminal mode, signals will not be sent to us.
 As as we are single-threaded in the GUI, we can not listen to input events while traversing the filesystem.
 This can be solved,